RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Conclusions

 \begin{enumerate} \item flawlessly reproduce fundamental structured data, establishing trust in its retrieval chain; \item label complex late-toxicity and cancer recurrence endpoints with near-expert performance; \item simultaneously surface hidden errors in institutional databases, creating a virtuous cycle of model-assisted quality improvement. \end{enumerate}

-Because the approach is prompt-driven, requires no model fine-tuning, and leverages granular yet generic API hooks, it is readily extensible to other oncology centers and disease sites.
-We envision autonomous LLM agents functioning as \emph{continuous auditors}---running nightly against new patients, updating outcomes registries in real time, and allowing clinicians to focus on judgment rather than data wrangling.
-The anticipated result is richer and timelier evidence to inform precision radiotherapy, ultimately advancing patient care.
+Because the approach is prompt-driven and requires no model fine-tuning, it is readily extensible to other oncology centers and disease sites.
+We envision autonomous LLM agents functioning as continuous auditors, running nightly against new patients, updating outcomes registries in real time, and allowing clinicians to focus on patient care.
+The anticipated result is richer and timelier evidence to inform precision radiotherapy.